markgordon22/Travel-Tips-Ireland/README.md

 * My mentor Rohit Sharma for his amazing advice,help and feedback along the way.
 * The tutors at code institute for their amazing help and guidance.
-* The slack community for their great help and motivation
+* The slack community for their great help and motivation.